usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

   - **Post exact details when possible.** You will get a solution faster if you include as many details as possible when asking for help.
 This might include exact error messages, stack traces, which tests are failing and passing, console or log output, and more.
 If you forget, we will have to ask you for this detail which can extend how long it takes to get help.

 In addition to [Piazza]({{ site.data.info.links.piazza.link }}), the instructor will also use [Canvas]({{ site.data.info.links.canvas.link }}) to notify students of missing assignments or warn about low grades.

-This course also has an [anonymous suggestion box]({{ site.data.info.links.suggestions.link }}) where you can raise non-urgent concerns or suggestions.

 <i class="fas fa-exclamation-triangle"></i>
 **Under no circumstances should you reach out to the teacher assistants via any unapproved communication channel.** Instructors and teacher assistants must provide all students equal opportunity for course-related help.
 Using unapproved communication channels creates an unfair advantage over other students and will be treated as a violation of the [Student Conduct Code](https://myusf.usfca.edu/fogcutter).